The Deadly Season

 The barrage of storms and the generous outpouring of donations allowed Americares to launch its largest disaster relief program since the 2004 Southeast Asia tsunami.
 We continue working in Texas, Florida, Puerto Rico, Dominica and the U.S Virgin Islands, helping to restore health care access, expand mental health services and improve preparedness for future storms.
 We are working with health facilities directly impacted by the hurricanes to assess the effectiveness of their level of emergency preparedness prior to and after the storms and then assist them to strengthen and expand their capabilities going forward.
 Our Hurricane Irma relief program is helping health centers serving the most vulnerable populations to better prepare for future storms.

 Our long-term recovery programming is focusing on mental health and psychosocial needs.
-We plan to support 9,000 health workers in disaster-affected communities in Texas and Puerto Rico with mental health programming, support groups and educational resources.
+We are working to support 9,000 health workers in disaster-affected communities in Texas and Puerto Rico with mental health programming, support groups and educational resources.
 Both the physical and psychological recovery after a disaster require sustained support over the long term, and Americares has made that commitment.

 Hurricane Harvey made landfall on Friday, August 25 in Rockport, Texas with winds of 130 miles per hour, bringing massive destruction to communities in its path.
 At least 70 deaths were reported along with many injuries; tens of thousands were driven from their homes as more than 51 inches of rain fell in some areas, causing catastrophic flooding.
 A total of 53 counties were declared federal disaster areas.
 Americares was on the ground in Texas before the storm hit and we are still there supporting the long recovery process.